How to Buy a Japanese Kitchen Knife (Without Getting Ripped Off)

 Carbon steel: the honest truth

-I know some of you are going to buy a carbon steel knife anyway.
+Plenty of readers are going to buy a carbon steel knife anyway.
 So here's what you're signing up for.

 Heads Up